Day 20 – How do you evict a lodger who won’t go?

 If your lodger only uses his own room, and in practice does not use any of the rooms used by you, the advice here will not apply to you and you should take legal advice.

-Note also that the property must have been your main residence for the whole of the time the lodger has been living there.
+Note also, that the property must have been your main residence for the whole of the time the lodger has been living there.

 If you use the procedure set out here in circumstances where you are not entitled to, you will be committing the criminal offence of unlawful eviction.
 You may also be at risk of being sued for financial compensation, and/or an injunction ordering you to let him back in again.
+So be warned!

 Notice to quit